st0yanDimitrov/z2m-log-parser/README.md

 # zigbee2mqtt log parser

-A simple module for parsing of zigbee2mqtt logs into Python object for further provessing.
+A simple module for parsing of zigbee2mqtt logs into Python object for further processing.

 **How to install:**